-While comparing the different figures suggest that further increasing k beyond k=2 yields only small additional improvements in the hit rates, it should be noted that larger improvements are seen in the insertion fraction and that these improvements continue (at least with respect to relative rather than absolute differences) as k is increased.
+Although increasing k beyond k=2 yields only small additional improvements in hit rate, substantial improvements in the insertion fraction I/(I + H) continue as k is increased.
 To illustrate this, Figure 2 shows the tradeoff between hit rate (on x-axis) and insertion fraction (y-axis) for different k.
-Note that with selective cache insertion policies (i.e., larger k), the same hit rate can be achieved with a much lower insertion fraction.
+Note that with selective insertion policies (i.e., larger k), the same hit rate can be achieved with a much lower insertion fraction.